 Conservative management

 Conservative management of Bankart lesions usually begins with a period of shoulder immobilization followed by interventions to restore range of motion, improve strength, and enhance proprioception.
-Dislocating the shoulder is a traumatic experience that can create kinesiophobia or the fear of pain or movement.
+Dislocating the shoulder is a traumatic experience that can create a fear of pain or movement.

-A 2017 study published in the Journal of Exercise Rehabilitation suggests that a robust rehabilitation program can restore strength in the injured arm to near that of the uninvolved side in as few as six weeks.
+A 2017 study suggests that a robust rehab program can restore strength in the injured arm in as few as six weeks.
 In their study, 12 first-time dislocators began the program two weeks after the injury.
 The program consisted of dozens of exercises, performed five times per week, using elastic bands and weights.

-Although surgery is preferable, this program may be an option for bridging the gap between injury and a competitive sports season when there isn’t enough time to complete surgical intervention and rehabilitation.
+Although surgery is preferable, this program may be an option for bridging the gap between injury and a competitive sports season when there isn’t enough time to complete surgical intervention and rehab.

-As with any injury or illness, readers should consult with a physician or qualified medical professional to determine the best personal course of treatment.
+As with any injury or illness, consult with a physician or qualified medical professional to determine the best course of treatment.

 History of Bankart lesion

-Dr. Arthur Bankart, first described the lesion in the British Medical Journal in 1923.
-Although glenohumeral joint instability was well recognized at the time, he didn’t think the surgical techniques being used were effective at restoring shoulder stability but rather overtightened the joint capsule thereby limiting abduction.
+Dr. Arthur Bankart first described the lesion in the British Medical Journal in 1923.
+Although glenohumeral joint instability was well recognized at the time, he didn’t think the surgical techniques being used were effective at restoring shoulder stability but rather overtightened the joint capsule which limited abduction.

-Bankart showed his contemporaries that the shoulder capsule isn’t a naturally tense structure and that stability was lost from the detachment of the labrum from the glenoid rim rather than a capacious capsule.
+Bankart showed his contemporaries that the shoulder capsule isn’t a naturally tense structure; rather that stability was lost from the detachment of the labrum from the glenoid rim.
 His repair was the first introduction to the use of sutures to repair the capsulolabral tissue.

 Bankart lesion and massage therapy

-Massage therapists working with patients who have Bankart lesions should be certain to obtain a detailed history.
-If the dislocation is recent, it is important that patient positioning respects the vulnerable positions of the joint to minimize the risk of another dislocation.
+Massage therapists working with patients who have Bankart lesions should obtain a detailed history.
+If the dislocation is recent, it’s important that patient positioning respects the vulnerable positions of the joint to minimize the risk of another dislocation.

-These patients should not be placed in abduction with external rotation or extension with internal rotation due to the laxity in the anteroinferior capsule.
+Do not place their shoulder in abduction with external rotation or extension with internal rotation due to the laxity in the anteroinferior capsule.
 They will be more comfortable if their affected arm is supported by towels and pillows when supine so that the humerus does not drop below the midline of their body.

 Those who have had a recent dislocation or who have chronic instability will have associated tightness in the muscles that support the shoulder.
-They may feel pain or tension in their upper trapezius and lateral cervical paraspinal muscles on the involved side from hiking their shoulder to raise their arm in an effort to avoid pain with elevation.
+They may feel pain or tension in their upper trapezius and lateral cervical paraspinal muscles on the involved side from hiking their shoulder to raise their arm to avoid pain.

 The posterior muscles of the shoulder have also undergone trauma during dislocation and may be stiff and tender following injury.
 Positioning the patient in a prone position with their arm supported on the table may be the easiest approach to target the posterior musculature.
 If this position isn’t well-tolerated, the patient may need to lie with their arm over the side of the table supported by an armrest.

-If you or someone you know has a Bankart lesion, using the biopsychosocial model of pain control is likely the most comprehensive approach to treatment.
-Where the traditional medical model may not be able to explain why two patients with the same injury can have very different experiences in terms of pain and disability, the biopsychosocial model accounts for the biological, psychological, and sociological influences that shape the individual pain experience.
+Using the biopsychosocial model of pain control is likely the best approach to treatment.
+Where the traditional medical model may not be able to explain why two patients with the same injury can have very different pain and disability experiences, the biopsychosocial model accounts for the biological, psychological, and sociological influences that shape the individual pain experience.

 penny goldberg dpt